top of page

 Ultimate Spider-Man Vs. The Sinister Six Season 4

-We got a clone saga were they can't say clone, a Spider-Verse return that even Joe Fixit Noir couldn't fix & a terrible Kaiju Doc Ock series finale.
-They pretty much ditched the 4th wall breaks & Carnage-MJ was cool at least.
+We got a clone saga were they can't say clone, a Spider-Verse return that even Joe Fixit Noir couldn't fix and a terrible Kaiju Doc Ock series finale.
+They pretty much ditched the 4th wall breaking at least and Mary Jane with the Carnage symbiote was pretty cool.

 Premiere: Feb 21, 2016